Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 The trail can either descend the same way back to the original trail from the Little Beehive to catch a view of the waterfall coming off of Lake Agnes.
 Or take a shortcut directly back to Lake Agnes and the Teahouse.
 Or, if you are really in for an epic day, you will continue onto Mount St. Piran from the Little Beehive.

-The historic Lake Agnes Teahouse dates back to 1905 and has been serving hikers for over a century.
+Once back at Lake Agnes you’ll see the historic Lake Agnes Teahouse that dates back to 1905 and has been serving hikers for over a century.
 If nothing else, it’s worth checking out the wood teahouse just to get a sense of the history and its close ties to the conservation movement in North America.

 By midday, a long line forms outside the teahouse, and the teahouse is packed with visitors.
 If you’re lucky enough to arrive around the opening of the teahouse at 08:00 a.m., it’s worth having a cup of tea before more hiking in the area.

 After visiting the Teahouse, take in the views of Lake Agnes and the epic cirque formed by Mount St Piran, Niblock, Whyte, and the Devil’s Thumb.
 A trail goes around the Northwest side of the lake, and it’s worth the hike around the lakeshore even if you don’t plan to hike up any further.
-We particularly love some of the large rocks at the end of the lake that is a perfect spot for picnics and does not disturb the natural environment off-trail.
+We particularly love some of the large rocks at the end of the lake, which are a perfect spot for picnics and do not disturb the natural environment off-trail.
+Please stay on the trail and leave no trace.

 From the end of Lake Agnes, the last section of the trail climbs to the Big Beehive through a series of switchbacks.
-The gradual incline and switchbacks make the climb to the top of the ridge easy enough for most hikers.
-Views from the ridge of the Big Beehive are expansive, and due to its length, it’s straightforward to find your own spot even with the crowds that are typical on the hike.
+The gradual incline and switchbacks make the climb to the top of the ridge easy enough for most hikers gaining about 135 meters of elevation in 1.6 km from the Teahouse.
+Views from the ridge of the Big Beehive are expansive, and due to its length, it’s straightforward to find your own spot, even with the crowds that are typical on the hike.

-Continue along the ridge to the end, where you reach the “summit,” and find a historic gazebo.
-It’s served as a resting place for nearly a century, and the wood building has names carved into it from decades back (but that does not mean to carve your own name in, remember to Leave No Trace).
+Continue along the ridge to the end, where you reach the “summit” and find a historic gazebo.
+It’s served as a resting place for nearly a century, and the wood building has names carved into it from decades back (but that does not mean you should carve your own name in; remember to Leave No Trace).
 Take some time to appreciate the view and catch some of the history.

 You’ll then cross below the Big Beehive ridge back to Mirror Lake, where you’ll catch glimpses of Lake Louise along the way.
 But after descending both ways, I would suggest sticking to the Lake Agnes Teahouse as it’s a more scenic way unless you plan to hike the Highline and detour to the Plain of Six Glaciers.

 It’s also possible to make the circuit a truly epic day by combining the Plain of Six Glaciers hike with the Beehive Circuit.
 That long day comes to about 20km and over 1,000 meters – very possible for fit hikers.
-Be sure to plan for a full day, around eight hours between hiking, enjoying the views, and lunch.
+It’s an epic day out, that we highly recommend.
+If tackling this, be sure to plan for a full day, around eight hours between hiking, enjoying the views, and lunch at a teahouse.
 This circuit is one of our favorite things to do in Banff, filled with some of the best sights in the park.

-None are bad options, but after completing all the hikes around Lake Louise I can confidently say that my favorite views of Lake Louise are from Mount St. Piran, where you’ll find fewer hikers and gorgeous scenery.
+None are bad options, but after completing all the hikes around Lake Louise I can confidently say that my favorite views of Lake Louise are from Mount St. Piran, where you’ll find far fewer hikers than elsewhere and gorgeous scenery.

 The Beehive Circuit

 To better understand the route and the locations of the points of interest, look at the maps above.
-This is the full Beehive Circuit route which is just under 14km in length and gains about 1,000 meters in elevation.
+This is the full Beehive Circuit route which is just under 13km in length and gains about 650 meters in elevation – depending on which route you take.
 It’s a pretty big day for most people, but anyone with decent fitness and hiking experience should be able to handle the hike.

-Last would be to simply do the Lake Agnes Teahouse Hike, but you’d miss out on the views over Lake Louise from the Beehive Lookouts and they honestly aren’t much further once you reach Lake Agnes.
+The last would be to simply do the Lake Agnes Teahouse Hike, but you’d miss out on the views over Lake Louise from the Beehive Lookouts, and they honestly aren’t much further once you reach Lake Agnes.

 Gear We Recommend for Hiking in Banff